GOVERNANCE

 Effective Date

 These Bylaws shall become effective immediately upon their adoption.
-Amendments shall become effective immediately upon adoption in accordance with Article XII.
+Amendments to these Bylaws shall become effective immediately upon their adoption in accordance with provisions of Article XII.